SciGaP/DEPRECATED-PHP-Reference-Gateway/README.md

 PHP-Reference-Gateway
 =====================

 A gateway developed in PHP as a reference implementation for the Airavata API.
 The concepts in the gateway are inspired by the Ultrascan gateway.

 Installation
 -----------------
 To run your own instance of the PHP Reference Gateway, clone this repository to a directory on your webserver.

+You will find some configuration constants at the top of utilities.php.
+You must set these constants to appropriate values.
+Note also that you will need to create the directory you specify in EXPERIMENT_DATA_ROOT.

+Be aware that you may also need to update the upload_max_filesize and post_max_size values in your webserver's php.ini file in order to upload large input files.

-Load login.php in a browser and either log in or create an account.
+If everything is set up correctly, you should be able to load login.php in a browser and either log in or create an account.

 User Store
 -----------------